 RHS Botany for Gardeners – pub.
 Mitchell Beazley.

 The Kew Plant Glossary – Henk Beentje, pub.
 Kew Publishing.
-Nitty-gritty reference, some of it way over my head.
+Nitty-gritty reference, supremely technical.

 Desert Plants of Egypt’s Wadi El Gemal National Park – Tamer Mahmoud, pub.
 AUC Press.
 Guide to the plant life and communities of a national park on the Red Sea coast south of Marsa Alam.
 Well illustrated directory of plants and maps of their distribution in the park.
 Interesting for details of how local people use the plants in their daily lives, e.g the acacia tree provides fodder, wood for fires, a gum used in treating stomach ailments and eye infections.